 The engineering department at Loyola offers the Bachelor of Science in Engineering (BSE) degree.
-This program is built around a challenging set of engineering, science, and mathematics courses, but it also possess the complete depth of liberal arts core courses for which Loyola is renown.
+This program is built around a challenging set of engineering, science, and mathematics courses, but it also includes the complete depth of liberal arts core courses for which Loyola is known.

 The benefits of a combined engineering and liberal arts education:

 The development of written and oral communication skills is emphasized throughout the curriculum.
 Thus, students become well equipped to prepare periodic progress and technical summary reports and presentations for the two-semester, capstone senior design course sequence (Engineering Design Project I and II - EG 497 and 498).
-The total experience provided in the two courses is devised to enable Loyola's engineering students to develop creative solutions to technical problems and communicate these effectively while engaged in engineering project management.
+The total experience provided in the two courses is devised to enable Loyola's engineering students to develop creative solutions to technical problems and communicate these effectively while engaged in detailed analysis and design as well as engineering project management.
 At the same time, they receive regular faculty review and guidance.

 Flexibility and versatility available with electives: